solana-foundation/developer-content/content/courses/program-security/type-cosplay.md

 ## Summary

-- **Use discriminators** to distinguish between different account types.
+- **Discriminators** are 8-byte identifiers written to accounts that distinguish between different account types, ensuring programs interact with the correct data.
 - **Implement a discriminator** in Rust by including a field in the account struct to represent the account type.